Clapham Ghostsigns Walk

 - How two-part gold leaf shopfronts are created;

 - And the lost London postcode that shares a building with an old sign for a former chemist’s shop.

 The walk lasts about an hour on foot, or 40 minutes if done in ‘armchair’ mode using the google streetview links.
-For those that want more at the end there are four bonus stops with more of London’s best ghost signs included.
+Each stop is located on google maps, with directions given to aid navigation between them.
+The signs are transcribed and their stories (audio and text) enriched with a wealth of archival and other contextual images.
+For those that want more at the end there are some bonus stops with four of London’s best ghost signs included.

-The walk was originally developed for the Lambeth Heritage Festival in collaboration with Roy Reed and The Clapham Society.
-Many of the featured signs are included alongside more than 250 across the Capital in the book Ghost Signs: A London Story, published in November 2021 by Isola Press (order page).
+The walk was originally developed in 2018 for the Lambeth Heritage Festival in collaboration with Roy Reed and The Clapham Society.
+Many of the featured signs are included alongside more than 250 across the Capital in the book Ghost Signs: A London Story, published by Isola Press (order page).